-On February 10, 2022, our Board of Directors (the "Board") reauthorized a program to repurchase, from time to time, up to \$400.0 of our common stock.
+In February 2022, our Board of Directors (the "Board") reauthorized a program to repurchase, from time to time, up to \$400.0 of our common stock.
+As of December 31, 2022, \$80.1, excluding fees, remained available for repurchase under the share repurchase program.
+On February 8, 2023, the Board authorized a share repurchase program to repurchase from time to time up to \$350.0 million, excluding fees, of our common stock, which was in addition to any amounts remaining under the 2022 share repurchase program.
 We may effect such repurchases through open market purchases, trading plans established in accordance with U.S. Securities and Exchange Commission ("SEC") rules, derivative transactions or other means.
-We expect to
+There are no expiration dates associated with the share repurchase programs.